OptiKey/OptiKey/docs/Localize.md

 ﻿# OptiKey Localization guide

 This document will outline the steps one needs to take to successfully localize OptiKey in a Latin-based language.
-Unfortunately support for languages having a complex alphabet, such as Japanese, Chinese etc. is not ready yet for prime-time use.
+Unfortunately, support for languages having a complex alphabet such as Japanese, Chinese etc. is not yet ready for prime-time use.

 ## Introduction: Adding a new Locale